Source: Wikipedia

 Culinary uses

-[edit]The leaves and young shoots may be eaten raw or cooked as a leaf vegetable.[24][a]
+[edit]The young shoots may be eaten raw or cooked.[25]
+The leaves are preferable cooked.[26]

 The flower buds and flowers can also be eaten cooked.[25]
 Each plant produces tens of thousands of black seeds.
 Quinoa, a closely related species, is grown specifically for its seeds.[27]
 The Zuni people cook the young plants' greens.[28]